lokanta/lokanta.github.io/talks.md

 ## Bhante Sujato

 <h3>Dhammanet Youtube Channel</h3>
-Many of Bhante Sujato's old and recent talks can be found on the [Dhammanet youtube channel.](https://www.youtube.com/c/DhammanetOrg)
+Many of Bhante Sujato's older and recent talks can be found on the [Dhammanet youtube channel.](https://www.youtube.com/c/DhammanetOrg)

 * *[Why I am an Anarchist](https://www.youtube.com/watch?v=jwFOZX813iw&t=27s)*<br>
+Bhante discusses similarities between anarchism and the way the Buddha set up the Sangha.

 <h3>Life Hacks for the End of the World: 4-part Online Series with Bhante Sujato</h3>